 Philosophy:

-Martha & Mary Lutheran Services have a moderate to long term investment horizon, and allocate its assets accordingly.
-It is recognized that a strategic long-run asset allocation plan implemented in a consistent and disciplined manner will be the major determinant of the investment performance.
+While Martha and Mary Lutheran Services has a moderate to long-term investment horizon, it concurrently needs the ability to access its investment assets for short-term liquidity needs, and its assets need to be allocated accordingly.
+It is recognized that a strategic asset allocation plan implemented in a consistent and disciplined manner will be the major determinant of the investment performance.

 The assets will be managed on a total return basis.
 While Martha & Mary recognize the importance of preservation of capital, it also adheres to the principle that varying degrees of investment risk are generally rewarded with compensating returns.